tibifant/darwinwin/readme.md

 In this project AI-Actors were trained to survive in a procedurally generated Ecosystem.
 Using a **cutom-written Neural Network** with **Genetic Algortihm** (Scoring Function).

 - Written in C++
-- Neural Netwerk in SIMD (AVX2), 8-Bit Fixed Point
+- Neural Network in SIMD (AVX2), 8-Bit Fixed Point
 - Genetic Algorithm: Crossbreed & Mutate
 - Mutation Parameter via Evolution (chance, rate)
 - Multihreaded Training

-The simulation includes procedurally generated levels (non-exclusiv: underwater, several food types, collidable) with the actors being able to move in any direaction, eat, wait or drag items whilst facing the threats of starvation and drowning.
+The simulation includes procedurally generated levels (non-exclusiv: underwater, several food types, collidable) with the actors being able to move in any direction, eat, wait or drag items whilst facing the threats of starvation and drowning.

 Including a HTML/JS Web-Interface with Webserver via Crow for visualization: